 - 2 tablespoon dried mixed Italian herbs

 - 6 (approx.) gluten free or regular lasagna sheets/noodles as needed (or you can use pasta - see notes)

-- 1 cup vegan cheese shreds or slices
+- 1 cup homemade vegan mozzarella or store-bought vegan cheese shreds

 To make the cheese sauce